swe-fall-2024/soundbytes/Sprint1.md

 https://www.youtube.com/watch?v=KyJ_jJHyZSE

 **Frontend: Items Successfully Completed**

-- Wireframes: Completed wireframes to follow for profile and feed pages.
+- Wireframes: Developed and finalized wireframes to outline the structure and layout for key pages, including login, signup, profile, post creation, and feed.

-- Feed visualization and Profile visualization.
+- Profile Visualization: Designed and integrated an improved user profile visualization to enhance the clarity and accessibility of user information.

+- Feed Visualization: Created and structured basic feed page.
+Optimized the feed layout for a more intuitive and engaging display of content.

 **Frontend: Which Issues did not get completed and Why**

 Login and sign up pages

 - Why: Prioritized website core functionalities and plan to complete at the start of the next sprint.